MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 1. In the virtual machine settings, navigate to **Windows Admin Center** (found in the **Settings** group).
 1. To optionally provide access to your VM over the public internet from any IP address (convenient for testing but exposes the VM to attack from any host on the internet), you can select **Open this port for me**.

    However, we recommend instead using a private IP address to connect with, or at least [manually creating an inbound port rule](#creating-an-inbound-port-rule-for-connecting-from-specific-public-ip-addresses) that's locked down to accept traffic from only the IP addresses you specify.
-[Learn more](/microsoft-365/enterprise/connect-an-on-premises-network-to-a-microsoft-azure-virtual-network) on how to connect over a Private IP.

 1. Select **Install**.